Monday, September 30, 2024

 Sept 25 Ostre BurgerBukta

-It was a superb, but rough, walk to the face of the glacier or rather the frozen melt lake at one side - that’s as close as it was safe to go.
-Many people climbed a huge moraine ‘hill’ to view the face and frozen melt lake but we chose to walk around that stiff climb to clamber in quiet solitude among rocks passing frozen wee lakes where Lindsay skipped stones!
+It was a superb, but rough, walk to the face of the glacier or rather the frozen melt lake near its face - that was as close as it was safe to go.
+Many people climbed a huge moraine ‘hill’ to view the face and frozen melt lake but we chose to walk around that moraine to clamber in quiet solitude among rocks, passing frozen wee lakes where Lindsay skipped stones!

-The strata of the rocks was fascinating and reminiscent of Greenland
+The strata of the rock shards was fascinating and reminiscent of Greenland

 There was a lot of seaweed washed up on the beach.
 How it anchors itself to the rocks is intriguing